-By November 1918, World War One was one of most destructive wars in history – and the bloodiest in European history by total number of combatants killed or wounded.
+By November 1918, World War One was one of the most destructive wars in history – and the bloodiest in European history by total number of combatants killed or wounded.

 The British army, supported by their French Allies, were on the offensive in the ‘100 Days’ campaign.
-The attritional trench warfare or the previous four years had turned into open fighting with rapid Allied advances.
+The attritional trench warfare of the previous four years had turned into open fighting with rapid Allied advances.

 The German army had completely lost its morale and began to surrender en masse.
 In late September, the German high command had concurred that the military situation was hopeless.
 This was added to an increasingly desperate economic situation at home, with civil unrest erupting by the end of October.